 The Shure AONIC 50 wins here, but it’s not a complete victory.
 That doesn’t preclude the Bose QuietComfort 35 II from being a top-notch headset, though.

 Bose has done a commendable job keeping its former flagship updated.
 Plus, there’s value to consider: the Bose QuietComfort 35 II cost $300 now, a whole $100 less than the Shure AONIC 50.
-While Shure’s noise cancelling makes a huge difference compared to the QC 35 II, both are great headphones.
+While Shure’s noise canceling makes a huge difference compared to the QC 35 II, both are great headphones.
 Listeners who value ANC performance should get the QuietComfort 35 II and enjoy the $100 saved on something else.
-Alternatively, if you want a nice middle-ground pair of ANC headphones, the Sony WH-1000XM4 are fantastic.